Economic and Political Overview

 Economic Indicators

-Despite a low unemployment rate (2.2% in 2018, ILOSTAT.
-Latest available data), the living standards of the Cuban population today remain very low.
+Despite a low unemployment rate (1.7% in 2023 – World Bank), the living standards of the Cuban population remain very low.
 It should be noted that while official unemployment rates are low, unofficial estimates are about double the official rate.
 Additionally, Cuba remains heavily dependent on food and energy imports, as it imports 80% of its food consumption.
 The country's situation is uncertain, as reforms are giving an increasingly significant role to private companies.
-This has led to pilfering, a robust black market, and brain drain.
+This has led to pilfering, a robust black market, and a brain drain.

 Main Sectors of Industry

-Cuba heavily depends on its natural resources to run its economy.
-Despite its small size, Cuba is rich in natural resources.
-Nickel is highly important for the country, as its leading natural resource.
-Cobalt is also abundant on the island, making Cuba one of the highest producers and exporters of both nickel and cobalt in the world.
+Cuba depends heavily on its natural resources to run its economy.
+Nickel is highly important for the country, and cobalt is also abundant on the island, making Cuba one of the highest producers and exporters of both nickel and cobalt in the world.
 Cuba also has offshore oil and natural gas reserves, mainly in the northern part of the island.
-Sugarcane has been Cuba’s main crop for over 300 years.
-Furthermore, agriculture represents 0.9% of GDP and employs 17.4% of the population.
-Its main crops are still sugar and sugarcane (12.5 billion tons of sugarcane are produced every year), which take up a third of the cultivated land.
-Tobacco is the country’s second largest export crop.
+Agriculture represents 0.8% of GDP and employs 17% of the population.
+Its main crops are still sugar and sugarcane, which take up a third of the cultivated land.
+However, in the last years alone, sugar production has fallen from more than 1.5 million tonnes a year to less than half a million tonnes (total output is expected to drop to 300,000 metric tons in 2025).
+Tobacco is the country’s second-largest export crop.
 Other agricultural products include citrus, coffee, corn, rice, potatoes, beans, bananas, soy, cotton, and livestock.
-In 2022, the agricultural sector was negatively impacted by droughts, intense storms, and raising sea levels.
+According to the FAO, cereal imports for the 2024/25 marketing year (July–June) are projected at 1.3 million tonnes, around 15% below average, due to reduced demand from the feed industry and lower food consumption linked to a smaller population.
+However, rice imports—typically the largest share—are expected to exceed average levels at 482,000 tonnes to offset hurricane-related crop losses.
+In 2023/24, cereal imports were also about 16% below average, constrained by limited foreign exchange reserves.

-Industry represents 23.3% of GDP and employs 17.1% of the population.
-It focuses on agricultural products, production of cement, textiles, tobacco, and agricultural machinery.
-Cuba also has significant mineral resources (particularly of nickel, cobalt, gold, and copper) and is currently conducting hydrocarbon exploration.
-The cigar industry is one of the leading industries in the country and it is highly dependent on tourism, as tourists are the leading costumers of the product.
-Therefore, the industry was positively impacted by the increasing number of tourists visiting the island in 2022.
+Industry represents 23.8% of GDP and employs 16% of the population.
+It focuses on agrifood, the production of cement, textiles, tobacco, and agricultural machinery.
+Cuba also has significant mineral resources (particularly nickel, cobalt, gold, and copper) and is currently conducting hydrocarbon exploration.
+The cigar industry is one of the leading industries in the country, and it is highly dependent on tourism, as tourists are the leading customers of the product.
+Overall, the manufacturing sector is estimated to account for 11% of the country’s value added.

-The main sector of activity in Cuba is the services sector, which represents 75% of GDP and employs 65.5% of the active population.
+The main economic activity in Cuba is the services sector, which represents 74.6% of GDP and employs 67% of the active population.
 Its significance is strongly related to the development of tourism, which leads the service sector alongside retail.
-For a long time, tourism has been pivoting the economy from total collapse and the sector boomed after Barack Obama mended US ties with Cuba in 2016.
-Although the tourism industry was hit the hardest during the COVID-19 pandemic, tourism rates have been significantly increasing, which positively impacts the economy as a whole.
+For a long time, tourism has been pivotal in preventing the economy from total collapse: although the tourism industry was hit the hardest during the COVID-19 pandemic, tourism rates have been significantly increasing, which positively impacts the economy as a whole.
+Nevertheless, Cuban officials reported that 2.2 million tourists visited the island in 2024, approximately 1 million fewer visitors than the projected 3.2 million.
+The education sector is highly valued, with a focus on universal access to education and a strong emphasis on academic achievement.

 Breakdown of Economic Activity By Sector Agriculture Industry Services